parklab-snu/asynchrony-pertussis/README.md

 * `doc`: contains latex files for the manuscript
 * `script`: contains an R script for processing data
 * `simulate`: contains R scripts for simulating the fitted SEIR model
-* `stanfit_sirs`: contains R scripts for fitting SEIR model using Stan
+* `stanfit`: contains R scripts for fitting SEIR model using Stan
-* `stanmodel`: constrains stan scripts for deterministic models
+* `stanmodel`: constrains Stan scripts for deterministic models

 ------